 Content Lead Jobs in USA with Visa Sponsorship

 Content Lead roles in the U.S. are regularly sponsored under the H-1B visa as specialty occupations requiring a bachelor's degree in communications, marketing, journalism, or a related field.
-Employers filing an H-1B for this role must obtain a certified Labor Condition Application before petitioning USCIS.
+Employers filing an H-1B visa for this role must obtain a certified Labor Condition Application before petitioning USCIS.
 For detailed occupation requirements, see the O*NET profile.

 See All Content Lead Jobs